Build a Query

 Relational field span prefixes follow your trace structure and include:

-• root. - Identifies the within a trace.
-To find a match, any additional filters in your query will search through fields only in the specified root. span.
+• root. - Matches to the within a trace.
+Any additional filters in your query will search through fields only in the matched root. span.

-• parent. - Identifies a direct within a trace.
-To find a match, any additional filters in your query will search through fields only in the specified parent. span and its immediate .
+• parent. - Matches to a direct within a trace.
+Any additional filters in your query will search through fields only in the specified parent. span and its immediate .

 Note

-Using more than one any. term will match many fields on a single span.
+Using multiple of the same anyX. prefix will find many fields on a single span.

-Using any. in a GROUP BY clause requires specifying a field.
+Using an anyX. prefix in a GROUP BY clause requires specifying a field.

 Using Query Builder